leanprover/lean4/doc/thunks.md

 Now, the message `add1: 2` is printed twice.
 It may come as a surprise that it was printed twice instead of three times.
-As we pointed out, `dbgTrace!` is a macro used for debugging purposes only, and `add1` is still considered to be pure function.
+As we pointed out, `dbgTrace!` is a macro used for debugging purposes only, and `add1` is still considered to be a pure function.
 The Lean compiler performs common subexpression elimination when compiling `double`, and the produced code for `double` executes `x ()` only once instead of twice.
 This transformation is safe because `x : Unit -> Nat` is pure.